carrauk/Getting_Cleaning_Data/README.md

 About Raw Data
 ===============

-Details of the source data used is included in the Cook Book for this assignment -> [cookbook.md](https://github.com/carrauk/Getting_Cleaning_Data/blob/master/codebook.md) along with links to the raw data used for the assignment.
+Details of the source data used is included in the Code Book for this assignment -> [cookbook.md](https://github.com/carrauk/Getting_Cleaning_Data/blob/master/codebook.md) along with links to the raw data used for the assignment.

 Script Output